wadmiraal/wadmiraal.net/jekyll-src/_drafts/drupal8-kernel-tests-ci-servers-and-the-file-structure.markdown

 Here we tell Travis to include the Sonarcloud plugin.
 We need to add the Sonarcloud _organization_ key, as well as an authentication token generated specifically for our repo. **Don't add this in plain text!** You can securely add this key using [`travis encrypt`](https://docs.travis-ci.com/user/environment-variables/#Encrypting-environment-variables).

+If your favorite CI doesn't have built-in support for Sonarcloud, they have an executable you can download and run after the build is complete.

 <pre><code class="language-yaml">env:
   - SIMPLETEST_DB=sqlite://testdb.sqlite
 </code></pre>

 Kernel tests require a running database.
 The easiest solution is to use SQLite, which is basically a static file.
 You can either add this information to the `phpunit.xml.dist` file, or set it as an environment variable.
-As many examples seem to use a running MySQL database, which is a lot harder and longer to set up, I prefer to make it explicit.
-Hence this line.
+I prefer to make it explicit, hence this line.

 <pre><code class="language-yaml">install:
   - composer create-project drupal-composer/drupal-project:8.x-dev drupal --stability dev --no-interaction
 </code></pre>

 This is where we download a full copy of Drupal.
 We use the [Composer template for Drupal projects](https://github.com/drupal-composer/drupal-project), and save it to a folder called `drupal`.

+<pre><code class="language-yaml">  - composer require -d drupal 'drupal/flag:4.0-alpha2'
+</code></pre>

+Here we install our dependencies.
+In our example, we depend on a specific version of the [Flag](http://www.drupal.org/project/flag) module.
+You could add any modules (or even themes and profiles) you need, and Composer will put them in the correct location, thanks to the configuration shipping with the Composer template we're using.

 <pre><code class="language-yaml">  - patch -d drupal/web -p1 < sqlite-driver-exception.patch
 </code></pre>